Approximately 30% of the world’s data volume is generated by healthcare, and it is growing exponentially at a faster rate than any other industry.

 Skip even faster with Redox

-Redox offers a full suite of cloud adapters in partnership with Amazon Web Services, Microsoft Azure, and Google Cloud.
+Redox for Cloud is a full suite of cloud adapters, built in partnership with Amazon Web Services, Microsoft Azure, and Google Cloud.
 Our adapters can translate virtually any clinical or administrative protocol (HL7v2, C-CDA, X12, etc.) to FHIR and get it flowing into the cloud in just weeks, significantly reducing the time and cost associated with any other FHIR translation alternative.
 And, once the data is flowing, we maintain the connections, reducing ongoing integration complexity and maintenance.

 Ready to skip?